Wayne-Mai/EgoLoc/readme.md

-# EgoLoc: Revisiting 3D Localization from Egocentric Videos with Visual Queries
+# EgoLoc: Revisiting 3D Localization from Egocentric Videos with Visual Queries (ICCV 2023) [Oral]

-*The implementation of 1st winner for VQ3D challenge in Ego4D Workshop at CVPR 2023.*
+*The implementation of 1st winner for VQ3D challenge in Ego4D Workshop at CVPR 2023 and ECCV 2022.*

 ## Readme